Fidelity ReviewOpen Account

 Fidelity is a name that is synonymous with the investing space.
 It has offered financial services since it first started back in 1946.
-It was in 1969 that Fidelity first went global.
+It was in 1969 first went global.
 It now offers a massive variety of different products, such as retirement plans, brokerage and trading services, wealth management to name but a few.
-Fidelity has over 27 million clients just in the United States, with many more millions being part of its global reach.
+Broker has over 27 million clients just in the United States, with many more millions being part of its global reach.

 - Massive selection of financial instruments to choose from